Securing Data: Federal Information Security Controls 101

 Federal Risk and Authorization Management Program (FedRAMP) for a unified approach to security assessment and authorization across state agencies

-Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA) is responsible for guidance on risk management frameworks and cybersecurity threats, including annual reports.
+Department of Homeland Security’s CybeSecurity’sand Infrastructure Security Agency (CISA) is responsible for guidance on risk management frameworks and cybersecurity threats, including annual reports.
+The Cybersecurity and Infrastructure Security Agency (CISA) is a part of the Department of Homeland Security.
+CISA helps with risk management frameworks.
+They also provide information about cybersecurity threats, including yearly reports.

 Frequently Asked Questions